AKB48: Controversies

 One of the group's risqué music videos has been considered controversial.
-"Heavy Rotation"'s video was criticized by Western reporters for showing AKB48 members in lingerie, hugging, kissing and sharing a bath.
+"Heavy Rotation"'s video was criticized by Western reporters for showing AKB48 members in lingerie and underwear, hugging, kissing and sharing a bath.
 Its director, Mika Ninagawa, said that she wanted to appeal to men and women with a creative, fun video because of the group's increasing popularity among girls.
 In an interview, she accepted responsibility for its content: "Mr. Akimoto left everything to me.
 He did not give me any tips at all...I tried to show how AKB48 is in real life, in the video.
 In the dressing room, they seemed very close to each other.
 Then I came up with the concept [of a] girls' high school."

 In February 2013 group member Minami Minegishi, had her head shaved and appeared in a YouTube video to apologize after it was reported by a tabloid that she had spent the night with a man in violation of her contract; she was demoted to the status of trainee.
 Although her shaved head was self-inflicted in an apologetic response to her fans and peers for her demotion, it was seen as an overreaction and attracted criticism of how the situation was handled.

 A 2016 NHK documentary reported that the popularity of AKB48's handshake sessions may contribute to the decline of romantic relationships among young Japanese people, including "herbivore men", which triggered debates.
 According to the report, some fans would rather spend their time supporting their favourite idols than actively pursuing love interests.

 Theater

 The AKB48 Theater (AKB48劇場) is a live performance venue created especially for performances by AKB48, based around the concept of AKB48 being “idols you can meet”.
 The AKB48 Theater is located on the 8th Floor of the Don Quixote Akihabara Building in Kanda, Chiyoda City, Tokyo.
 The Theater has a capacity of 250 people (including standing audience members); the seats are located very close to the stage.
 Performances by the different AKB48 teams and by AKB48 trainees are held on a more or less daily basis, and the Theater is very popular with AKB48's enthusiastic fans.

-AKB48 Theater is temporarily closed for many reasons, most recently due to the impact of the COVID-19 pandemic.
+AKB48 Theater had been temporarily closed for several reasons over the years, most recently due to the impact of the COVID-19 pandemic.
 A cafeteria & shop were open inside the theater since 2011, however they both closed after 8 years.

 The current theater manager is Hiroshi Yuasa, and Shinobu Kayano is General Theater Manager of all 48 Groups.

 To celebrate Atsuko Maeda's graduation from AKB48, a photo mosaic was created with 10,000 pictures sent by fans.
 The poster was displayed at AKB48 Theater between August 27 through September 3.

-AKB Theater Anniversary is coincide with AKB48 Anniversary.